ibm-bluemix-mobile-services/bms-samples-android-hellopush/README.md

 # Android HelloPush application for IBM MobileFirst Services on IBM Bluemix
 ---
-### Create an Android HelloPush sample application.
+### Create an Android helloPush sample application.
-1. Download the HelloPush sample.
+1. Downloading the helloPush sample.
-2. Configuring the backend for your HelloPush application.
+2. Configuring the backend for your helloPush application.
-3. Configuring the front end in the HelloPush example.
+3. Configuring the front end in the helloPush example.
-4. Run the Android app.
+4. Running the Android app.

-### Before your begin
+### Before you begin
 Before you start, make sure you have the following:
 - A [Bluemix](http://bluemix.net) account.
 - Google Cloud Messaging (GCM) credentials.
 To obtain your GCM credentials, follow the instructions at